Research Fellows

 Amie Kreppel |

-Professor Amie Kreppel is working on three different of European Union (EU) related projects which involve both detailed data collection and analysis and more qualitative work compiling materials from a variety of academic and archival (online) sources.
-Project 1 involved coding and compiling a dataset related to the questions of Members of the European Parliament (EP) during the Monetary Dialogues with the European Central Bank.
+Professor Amie Kreppel is working on a number of different of European Union (EU) related projects which involve both detailed data collection and analysis and more qualitative work compiling materials from a variety of academic and archival (online) sources.
+Project 1 is an analysis of the responsiveness of the EU institutions to public sentiment and electoral commitments.
+This includes data collection for EP election manifestos and matching policy commitments to actual policy negotiations.
 Project 2 is focused on the evolution of oversight and accountability measures in the European Parliament and requires compiling articles and collecting data from text-based resources.
-Finally, Project 3 is focused on evaluating the oversight efforts and influence of the EP in the emerging area of fiscal governance in the EU.
+Finally, Project 3 (on hold) is focused on evaluating the oversight efforts and influence of the EP in the emerging area of fiscal governance in the EU. |

 |